Skip to content

 These answer “Is AI making us more profitable?”

-• Revenue per rep — are AI-equipped reps generating more revenue?
+• Revenue per rep: are AI-equipped reps generating more?

-• Cost per case resolution — has automation reduced the cost to serve?
+• Cost per case resolution: has automation cut the cost to serve?

-The key insight: measure efficiency first (it’s visible within days), quality second (requires 30–60 days of data), and business impact last (requires a full quarter).
+The key: measure efficiency first (visible within days), quality second (needs 30-60 days of data), business impact last (needs a full quarter).
 Don’t try to prove ROI on day one.
+You’ll just frustrate yourself.

 What Benchmarks Should You Aim For?